openframeworks/ofSite/_documentation/types/ofColor_.markdown

 _inlined_description: _

 Calculate the brightness of of the R, G and B components.

 Brightness is simply the maximum of the three color components.
 This method of calculating brightness is used by Photoshop (HSB) and Processing (HSB).
 Note that brightness is also called "Value".

-returns the brightness in the range 0 - limit().
+Returns: the brightness in the range 0 - limit().